overhide/overhide/docs/glossary.md

 In *overhide.js* a *datastore-value* can be encrypted using:

 * AES256 for symmetric encryption
-* ECDSA for asymmetric encryption
+* ECIES for asymmetric encryption

 The encryption key used for the datastore-value is the *datastore-value-secret*.